GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Summary and conclusions

 \section{Summary and conclusions}

-In this work we have presented the JWST/NIRSpec IFS data of a highly star-forming galaxy group around the massive GS\_4891 galaxy at $z\sim3.7$, observed as part of the GA-NIFS program.
-We have used the low-resolution data (R100) to estimate stellar masses whereas the high-resolution (R2700) observations, that include a wealth of emission lines from \OIIlines to \SIIlines, have been used to study with unprecedented spatial and spectral resolution the ISM properties and ionized gas kinematics of GS\_4891 and its close environment within a region of 20x20~kpc$^2$.
-The wide range of emission lines in our spectra have allowed us to study the spatially resolved distribution of the nebular extinction through the Balmer decrement, the excitation mechanisms through standard BPT diagnostic diagrams, the gas metallicity using a total of five indicators and the ionization parameter.
-We have also studied the kinematics of the galaxy group, from which we have estimated the dynamical mass of GS\_4891 and detected the presence of an ionized outflow in this galaxy.
+In this work we present the JWST/NIRSpec IFS data of a highly star-forming galaxy group around the massive GS\_4891 galaxy at $z\sim3.7$, observed as part of the GA-NIFS program.
+We used the low-resolution data (R100) to estimate stellar masses, whereas we used the high-resolution (R2700) observations that include a wealth of emission lines, from \OIIlines to \SIIlines, to study with an unprecedented spatial and spectral resolution the ISM properties and ionised gas kinematics of GS\_4891 and its close environment within a region of 20x20~kpc$^2$.
+The wide range of emission lines in our spectra have allowed us to study the spatially resolved distribution of the nebular extinction through the Balmer decrement, the excitation mechanisms through standard BPT diagnostic diagrams, the gas metallicity using a total of five indicators, and the ionisation parameter.
+We have also studied the kinematics of the galaxy group, from which we have estimated the dynamical mass of GS\_4891 and detected the presence of an ionised outflow in this galaxy.
 Our main findings are:

-\begin{itemize} \item GS\_4891 is part of a small group of galaxies together with one galaxy to the north, GS\_4891\_n, that could be interacting with GS\_4891, and another one to the east, GS\_28356, at a projected distance of less than 15~kpc.
-Additionally, GS\_4891 displays evidence of internal substructure in the form of two star-forming clumps at the south-east and west that could be indicative of minor mergers and/or gas accretion.
+\begin{itemize} \item GS\_4891 is part of a small group of galaxies together with one galaxy to the north, GS\_4891\_n, which could be interacting with GS\_4891, and another one to the east, GS\_28356, at a projected distance of less than 15~kpc.
+Additionally, GS\_4891 displays evidence of internal substructure in the form of two star-forming clumps in the southeast and west that could be indicative of minor mergers and/or gas accretion.